rajeshkio/my-lab-setup/argocd-helm-setup/README.md

 ### Enable Auth0 with github

-1 - Create github oAuth app and get clientId and secret. ( Hint: settings --> Developer options --> oAuth)
+1 - Create github oAuth app and get clientId and secret. ( Hint: settings --> Developer options --> oAuth).
+I have created an organisation and created oAuth from the organisation settings.

 2 - Create a secret named `argocd-secret` in `argo` namespace.